Real Estate Talk:

 Next article: Mental preparation to sell a house

 With interest rates in a holding pattern at 4.5% and inflation slowly reducing, there is an indication that the housing market is rebounding as buyer and seller confidence increases.

 According to a recent May 5, 2023 report in the RBC Housing Market Update, resales rose 12% month over month since 2022.
 Buyers and sellers appear to have the impression that the market is bottoming out, which means more property for sale, more buyers to buy and rising values with lower carrying costs.

 ‘With interest rates in a holding pattern at 4.5% and inflation slowly reducing, there is an indication that the housing market is rebounding as buyer and seller confidence increases.’

 However, there is also an indication that there may be one more interest rate hike in 2024 if the inflation rate has a hiccup and rises.
 This is the feeling from RBC and other economists but keep in mind this is speculation and not guaranteed.
 Therefore, be optimistic but be wary.

 Have a great week!

 Joseph Marovitch has worked in the service industry for over 30 years.
-His first career was working with families from Westmount and surrounding areas, hosting children between the ages of 6 to 16 as the owner and director of Camp Maromac, a sports and arts sleep away summer camp established in 1968.
-Using the same strengths caring for the families, such as reliability, integrity, honesty and a deep sense of protecting the interests of those he is responsible to, Joseph applies this to his present real estate broker career.
+His first career was working with families from Westmount and surrounding areas, hosting children between the ages of 6 to 16 as the owner and director of Camp Maromac, a sports and arts sleep-away summer camp established in 1968.
+Using the same strengths caring for the families, such as reliability, integrity, honesty and a deep sense of protecting the interests of those he is responsible for, Joseph applies this to his present real estate broker career.
 Should you have questions please feel free to contact Joseph Marovitch at 514 825-8771, or email@example.com